Table of Contents

 The carbonyl group is also a polar functional group.
-The carbon atom forms an electrophilic centre and can be attacked by nucleophilic molecules.
+The carbon atom forms an electrophilic center and can be attacked by nucleophilic molecules.
 The pi-complex electron pair then transfers to the oxygen atom, which in turn attracts a hydrogen atom.
 The carbonyl group becomes a hydroxyl group.

 The aldehyde and carbonyl groups are involved in many common reactions:

-- If an aldehyde results through oxidation from an alcohol, then the carbonyl group can naturally be reduced back to a hydroxyl group.
+- If an aldehyde results through oxidation from alcohol, then the carbonyl group can naturally be reduced back to a hydroxyl group.